census-instrumentation/opencensus-service/receiver/prometheusreceiver/README.md

 ## Prometheus Metric Scraper Anatomy

-The metrics scraper is a component which is used to scrape remote prometheus metric endpoints, it is also the component which ocagent prometheus receiver is based on.
+The metrics scraper is a component which is used to scrape remote Prometheus metric endpoints, it is also the component which ocagent Prometheus receiver is based on.
 It's important to understand how it works in order to implement the receiver properly.

 ### Major components of Prometheus Scape package